 For the 2022 benefit year, if you choose to pick up your monthly payment cheques at your local welfare office, the cheques will be available on the following dates:

-Related: You may also be interested in the ODSP payment dates.
+Related: If you have relatives in Ontario ,they may be interested in learning about ODSP payment dates.

 BC Disability Assistance: PWD Benefits